China announces 1st COVID-19 death in almost 6 months

 Other cases include a pregnant woman who miscarried after she was refused entry to a hospital in the northwestern city of Xi'an and forced to sit outside in the cold for hours.

+Clashes between authorities and residents fed up with restrictions have been reported in numerous cities despite tight controls on information.
+A new round of mass testing has been ordered in Huizhu district in the southern manufacturing hub of Guangzhou that has seen such frictions involving migrant workers shut out of their homes, the local government said on its official microblog Sunday.

-Each such case brings promises from the ruling Communist Party — most recently last week — that people in quarantine or who can't show negative test results wouldn’t be blocked from getting emergency help.
+Each such case brings promises from the party — most recently last week — that people in quarantine or who can't show negative test results wouldn’t be blocked from getting emergency help.

 Yet, the party has often found itself unable to rein in stringent and often unauthorized measures imposed by local officials who fear losing their jobs or facing prosecution if outbreaks occur in areas under their jurisdiction.